superudra03-lgtm/MySQL-CustomerAnalytics-Project/README.md

 2) Please create a call statement to show that your procedure works.

 3) Perform the following SQL Data Control Language (DCL) activities:
-a) Create a new user with the name “Isaac Asimov” at your local host and identify the user with the password “iRobot2016”.
+a) Created a new user with the name “Isaac Asimov” to the local host and identify the user with the password “iRobot2016”.
-b) Grant this user the privilege to SELECT and UPDATE the Customer table in the database that you have built.
+b) Granted this user the privilege to SELECT and UPDATE the Customer table in the database.

 c) As the third and final step, show that all privileges are properly granted.